MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/batchingpolicy.md

 ## Batching latencies

-Latencies can result from a number of causes that can be addressed using batching policy settings.
+Latencies can result from many causes that can be addressed using batching policy settings.

 | Cause | Solution |
 | --- | --- |